D3jag0re/dockerized-service/basic dockerfile/README.md

 # Basic Dockerfile

-This is based off the DevOps Roadmap Project [BAsic Dockerfile](https://roadmap.sh/projects/basic-dockerfile)
+This is based off the DevOps Roadmap Project [Basic Dockerfile](https://roadmap.sh/projects/basic-dockerfile)

 Build a basic Dockerfile to create a Docker image.